You've got questions, we've got answers

 Each bottle of cold-pressed juice is made from over two pounds of fresh produce.
 We juice in small batches, hand pour every bottle and are committed to consistency, quality and taste.
 We’re very proud of our product and want to make sure each bottle is enjoyable.
 Furthermore, purchasing from local farms results in higher price points.

 AND we all know juicing is messy and laborious.
 Just order your juice online and let us do the work.

 Where do you press juice?

 We are currently pressing at 141 Union Street in Downtown New Bedford!

 *People’s Pressed is not intended to diagnose, treat, cure or prevent any diseases.
 Our juices have not been pasteurized and, therefore may contain harmful bacteria that can cause serious illness in children, the elderly, and persons with weakened immune systems.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any diseases.

-People’s Pressed juices out of our shop at 141 Union Street, New Bedford, MA, which is NOT a nut free facility.
+People’s Pressed juices are sold out of our shop at 141 Union Street, New Bedford, MA, which is NOT a nut free facility.